You’ve been tasked with planning your next corporate team building party.

 It’s simply more likely that you’ll encounter issues along the way if you try to plan every single detail of the party on your own—and as you’ll soon learn, planning a corporate event often involves more than reserving the back room of a restaurant and making sure the projector works.

-Regardless of where you host your corporate party or event, we advise working with an event planner.
+Regardless of where you host your corporate party or event, we advise working with a corporate event planner.

 Because whether you’re an office manager or run your own company, “party planning” likely isn’t part of your job description.
 It’s better to leave that job to the experts and focus on your own.